-8. Consider different transportation to get around town
+8. Consider different transportations to get around town

 Traveling in between countries can get pricey, so try to save some money by taking different transportation alternatives.
 Instead of taking a flight to get from Malaysia to Singapore, taking the bus is another option you can go for.
 It might not be as fast, but you can save money and get a scenic route through the country.
 If you are traveling from the mainland to an island, you can try catching a ferry instead of a flight.
 They may be crowded, but the new experience can easily make up for it.